tonybourke/Project-NERD/Autobox/README.md

 ## Ready for a Topology

+Your system is ready for a network and network automation!

 From here you can create your own topology for containerlab, or you can use the pre-made topology (topologies) in this repo: https://github.com/tonybourke/NERD_clab_topologies